-Treat dysbiosis and microbes associated with disease
+- Treat dysbiosis and microbes associated with disease

-Improve skin barrier function
+- Improve skin barrier function

-Accelerate wound healing and tissue repair
+- Accelerate wound healing and tissue repair

-Address cutaneous inflammation
+- Address cutaneous inflammation

 The benefits of this approach include slow, stable, consistent and effective release of protein, at the level of the target cell in the skin.
 Azitra has pioneered this work and established many of the foundation patents in the space.
 Azitra’s work is rapidly progressing to clinical testing and product introduction.

-Funded by Azitra and through multiple grants, Azitra is working with the skin microbiome team at the Jackson Laboratory in Farmington, CT to explore the products derived from S. epidermidis (SE) that can offer potential in skin disease.
+Funded by Azitra and through multiple grants, Azitra is working with the skin microbiome team at the Jackson Laboratory in Farmington, CT to explore the products produced by S. epidermidis (SE) that can offer potential to treat skin disease.
 It has been well established that SE produces multiple unique biological products with potentially important therapeutic benefits.
 Azitra is pleased to be a critical element of the team exploring the promise of such products.